killjoy2013/apollo-forms/dev_to.md

 }
 ```

-Our final file to add is to configure graphql-code-generator;
+We need to add the configuration file for graphql-code-generator;

 *codegen.yml*
 ```jsx